 You can end up with an uneven cut when your mower deck is set too low and it isn’t able to handle the amount of grass without compromising the cut.
 Adjust the mower deck height to a higher setting when cutting thick tall grass.

 Your Greenworks will give you a bad cut when your mower deck is plugged with grass.
-This is because there is no longer sufficient area under your deck for the blades to create good air flow needed to give a good precise cut.
+This is because there is no longer sufficient area under your deck for the blades to create the good airflow needed to give a good precise cut.

 A plugged mower deck can also wear on your motor and cause it to work harder when having to turn the blade through the grass clippings under the deck.